-Estimates are subject to sampling error and confidence intervals are provided to help you interpret the estimates (see Accuracy of IPS estimates for more information).
-Further guidance is available about the quality of overseas travel and tourism estimates.
+Estimates are subject to sampling error, and confidence intervals are provided to help you interpret the estimates (see Accuracy of IPS estimates in Section 7 for more information).
+Further guidance is available about the quality of overseas travel and tourism estimates in the IPS QMI report.